 When fulfilling your order we ensure quality at every step, so you can rest assured that you will receive memorial cards, acknowledgement cards, wallet cards or bookmarks of supreme quality.
 We are proud that not only the design, but also printing process described below is done in Ireland.

 Of course it is easy to write about quality to people without print industry background.
 It is easy to hide flaws.
 This is why in this article we tell you exactly what to look for.
 We expose the usual weak points so you can examine them on the cards you receive from us.

 These are high resolution photographs and should give you a fairly good idea about quality of our cards.

 When we receive your order first we check the quality of the photos.
 If they do not meet our quality requirements, we try to fix them (we have thousands of hours of experience working with photos) – if this is not possible we will not print and contact you to try and resolve this issue.

-Our cards are digitally printed on heavy, digital certified card (350 gramm per square metre).
+Our cards are digitally printed on heavy, digital certified card (300 or 350 gram per square metre).
 This material ensures best quality of print.
 The press your cards are printed on is Xerox DC1000 – and it is truly state of the art equipment in today’s digital printing world.
 What makes this press special is unparalleled quality matched with good speed.
 It is an industrial, professional printing press.

 Also – not all papers are made equal.
 We use colour profiles that are custom built for each paper type to ensure the best colour possible is printed.
 It means the press is aware of the type of paper used and adjusts itself to produce the best possible result.